ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 3, 2106**

+We will soon be forming our Homework Groups.
+Group size is 3 or 4.
+If you have 1 to 3 people you would like to be in a Group with, please so inform Lan Jiang (lanjiang@ucdavis.edu) by Friday, April 7, 11:59 pm (even if you are in Dylan's section).
+Otherwise, Lan will assign you to a group.

+Details of how the Groups work are in the [general course info doc](https://github.com/matloff/nmGeneralCourseInfo/blob/master/RulesAndProcedures.md).
+Note carefully that this document is vital to your success in the course, regarding homework, exams, grading and so on; please read it right away.

 **April 3, 2052**

 My earlier e-mail messages said our blog was on the machine Heather.
 Of course, that is incorect.
 The blog is the GitHub file you are now reading.